MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 > [!NOTE]
 > Moving on-premise C/AL code customizations to [!INCLUDE[d365fin_long_md](../developer/includes/d365fin_long_md.md)] online, requires converting these to AL extensions.
 This could include converting the C/AL deltas to AL extension code as a starting point, as outlined in [The Txt2Al Conversion Tool](../developer/devenv-txt2al-tool.md).

+## Considerations

+### Code rewrites

+Some rewriting of code is required to complete the conversion and compile the extension.
+Rewriting can be a result of changes to system application objects referenced from other objects.
+For example, starting in version 16, several system tables have been deprecated.
+If you're converting your application to run on version 16 or later, you'll have to rewrite code to use these new tables.
+For more information, see [Deprecated Tables](deprecated-tables.md).
+You'll do this work after you convert objects to AL, as described in this article.

 #### Breaking changes

-when converting from C/AL to AL, it is important that you do not introduce any breaking schema changes to the database.
-Otherwise, you won't be able to synchronize the new extension with the database.
+When converting from C/AL to AL, it's important that you don't introduce any breaking schema changes to the database.
+Otherwise, you can't synchronize the new extension with the database.

 ## Task 1: Import the test library into your C/AL solution

-If your solution uses Microsoft (1st-party) extensions, you will have to convert the test library from C/AL to AL. The reason for this is that the Microsoft extensions rely on the test symbols.
-The easiest way to do this is to import the **CALTestLibraries.W1.fob** file into the old database.
+This task is optional.
+If your solution uses Microsoft (1st-party) extensions, you'll have to convert the test library from C/AL to AL. The reason for this is that the Microsoft extensions rely on the test symbols.
+The easiest way is to import the **CALTestLibraries.W1.fob** file into the old database.
 This file is available on the version 14 installation media (DVD) in the **TestToolKit** folder.

 You can do this using the ([!INCLUDE[nav_dev_long](../developer/includes/nav_dev_long_md.md)]).
 For more information, see [Exporting and Importing Objects](../cside/cside-import-objects.md).

 ## Task 2: Compile all the objects in your C/AL solution

 Compiling all the objects is a prerequisite for a successful and complete export.
-To compile objects, you can use either of the following:
+To compile objects, you can use either of the following tools:
 - C/SIDE ([!INCLUDE[nav_dev_long](../developer/includes/nav_dev_long_md.md)]).
 See [Compiling Objects](../cside/cside-compiling-objects.md).
 - [Compile-NAVApplicationObject](/powershell/module/microsoft.dynamics.nav.ide/compile-navapplicationobject?view=businesscentral-psPowerShell) cmdlet of the [!INCLUDE[devshell](../developer/includes/devshell.md)].
-Make sure to run this as an administrator.
+Make sure to run it as an administrator.

-## Task 3: Export the application objects to the new TXT syntax
+## Task 3: Export application objects to TXT syntax

 Once the application compiles, you must export all C/AL application objects, except system tables and codeunits (IDs in the 2000000000 range), to the new TXT format.
-The exported objects will be used used as input to the Txt2AL conversion tool.
+The exported objects will be used as input to the Txt2AL conversion tool.
 To export objects, use the [Export-NAVApplicationObject](/powershell/module/microsoft.dynamics.nav.ide/export-navapplicationobject?view=businesscentral-ps) cmdlet of the [!INCLUDE[devshell](../developer/includes/devshell.md)].
-It is important to:
+It's important to:

 - Omit omit all system objects, which have IDs in the 2000000000 range.
 - Use the `ExportToNewSyntax` switch to export the objects in a syntax that is compatible with the Txt2Al conversion tool.

 The Export-NAVApplicationObject cmdlet will export all objects to a single .txt file.
-If you imported the test library objects into the database, then you will export the base application objects and the test library separately because later, you will create a separate AL project for each set of files.
+If you imported the test library objects into the database, then you'll export the base application objects and the test library separately.
+Later, you'll create a separate AL project for each set of files.

-For example, do the following:
+For example, do the following steps:

 1. Export the custom base application objects.
     1. Create a folder for storing the exported base application objects to TXT files (for example, c:\export2al\baseapplication).